Pecan Pie Thumbprint Cookies

 Even if you’ve never made thumbprint cookies before, I guarantee these cookies are super easy to prepare!
 Here are some tips to guide you.

-- Use a cookie disher to make even sized dough balls.
+- Use a cookie disher to make even-sized dough balls.
 I used a medium OXO scoop.

 - Roll the dough balls between your palms until they are nice spheres.

-- Remember that the “well” in each dough ball should be able to hold about 1 rounded teaspoon of pecan filling.
+- Remember that the “well” in each dough ball should be able to hold about 1 rounded teaspoon of the pecan filling.
 Make sure your well or thumbprint is deep enough to hold a decent amount of filling.

 - Using parchment paper on your baking sheets makes for super easy cleanup and prevents sticking if some of the filling oozes over the side of a cookie or two.
+It also minimizes spreading.

 - If you only have one baking sheet, make sure it’s cool before making a second batch.
 A warm cookie sheet will cause the cookie dough to warm up before it even hits the oven, and the resulting cookies could be flatter and possibly misshapen.